Do you have old acne scars or pigmentation marks that just won't budge?

-Liquorice comes from the root of the Glycyrrhiza glabra plant which means "sweet root" in Greek.
-Its use as a medicinal herb has been widely studied for its various bioactive components linked to anti-toxic, anti-cancer, anti-inflammatory, anti-viral and neuroprotective effects.
+Licorice comes from the root of the Glycyrrhiza glabra plant which means "sweet root" in Greek.
+Its use as a medicinal herb has been widely studied for its various components linked to anti-toxic, anti-cancer, anti-inflammatory, anti-viral and neuroprotective effects.

 The medicinal properties of liquorice are mostly due to the presence of powerful phytochemicals (plant chemicals), like flavonoids, chalcones, saponins and xenoestrogens.

-Liquorice, or Mulethi Root as it's known in Ayurvedic Medicine has a very interesting history spanning back thousands of years.
-Still used today in both Traditional Chinese Medicine (TCM) and Indian households for its multiple health benefits from digestion, liver protection and hormonal regulation
+Licorice, or mulethi root as it's known in Ayurvedic Medicine has a very interesting history spanning back thousands of years.
+Known for its multiple health benefits from digestion, liver protection and hormonal regulation.
+It is still popular today in both Traditional Chinese Medicine (TCM) and Indian households.

 Egyptians have been drinking an ice-cold liquorice juice called 'erk sous' from street vendors for generations.
 Ancient Egyptian doctors would mix erk sous with various medicines to treat stomach and liver problems.

-Research has shown that flavonoids found in natural ingredients like liquorice, mulberry, arbutin, green tea, tumeric and ascorbic acid, among others can have significant effects on uneven skin tones caused by hyperpigmentation/melasma, acne scars or sunspots.
+Research shows that certain flavonoids found in natural ingredients like liquorice, mulberry, arbutin, green tea and turmeric have significant effects in treating hyperpigmentation and dark marks on the skin.

-Glabridin, is one of the flavonoids which gives liquorice its reputation as a skin whitening agent because it is a known tyrosinase inhibitor.
+Glabridin is one of the flavonoids which gives liquorice its reputation as a skin whitening agent.
+This powerful phytochemical is a tyrosinase inhibitor.
 Tyrosinase is a key enzyme that causes pigmentation in the skin after sun exposure.

-Another helpful flavonoid liquorice contains is called liquiritin, which has depigmenting properties.
+Another helpful flavonoid that licorice contains is called liquiritin, which has depigmenting properties.
 It has shown to disperse melanin build up in the skin causing dark marks after sun exposure or hormonal imbalance.
 It also helps to reduce inflammation and sunburn.
-In a 4 week study liquiritin (in a 20% concentration) showed excellent results in 80% of patients with melasma.
+In a 4 week study liquiritin (in a 20% concentration) showed excellent results as a melasma treatment.

-All of these fun facts mean liquorice is a natural alternative to hydroquinone, a chemical compound used in skin lightening products to target hyper-pigmentation.
-Incorrect usage/dosage can result in terrible side effects.
+All of these fun facts mean licorice is a natural alternative to hydroquinone.
+A chemical compound used in skin lightening products to target hyperpigmentation.
+But, incorrect usage and dosage of hydroquinone can result in bad side effects.

 There has been a lot of discussion regarding the safety of hydroquinone in recent years, and it's a debatable topic seeing as the FDA proposed to ban it in 2006.
 And it is banned in the EU in concentrations greater than 1%.

 But, many board-certified doctors stand by hydroquinone, and highly recommend it when used properly and in the correct concentrations.
-And I know that lots of women get great results with 2-4% hydroquinone prescription products, and no side effects (yet!).
+And I know that lots of women get great results with 2-4% hydroquinone prescription products with no side effects (yet!).

 If you are unfamiliar with prescription hydroquinone skin products, they are commonly used as part of a system and can be very pricey.
 Obagi's Nu-Derm 6 Step System will set you back over £400!

-I'm not knocking these products because they are proven to work, all I'm saying is, there are cheaper, more natural alternatives out there that are also proven to work with no dangerous side effects.
+I'm not knocking these products.
+I'm just saying there are cheaper, more natural alternatives out there that are also proven to work.
+With no side effects.

-Liquorice can be a great addition to your skincare regime if you have an oily or acne-prone skin type.
+Liquorice can be a great addition to your skincare regime if you have an oily or acne-prone skin.
 This is due to another very helpful flavonoid called licochalcone.

-And lastly, it also acts as an anti-inflammatory to calm acne breakouts and also eczema related skin conditions caused by dermatitis.
+And lastly, it acts as an anti-inflammatory to calm acne breakouts.
+This make it helpful for eczema related skin conditions too.

-Eminence Organics Bright Skin Licorice Root Booster-Serum was my first introduction to liquorice for hyper-pigmentation, I really like this serum, it also contains Coenzyme Q10 and Vitamin C ester.
+Eminence Organics Bright Skin Licorice Root Booster-Serum was my first introduction to licorice for skin pigmentation.
+I really like this serum, it also contains Coenzyme Q10 and Vitamin C ester.

 Facetheory's Regenacalm Pro Serum is a cheaper alternative that contains Retinol and Vitamin C.